Become an ATF Special Agent

 After the physical assessment, it's not over yet.
-The next step is the oral interview panel, where your communications skills will be evaluated.
+The next step is the oral interview panel, where your communication skills will be evaluated.
 In addition to the oral interview, a writing sample will also be required, so make sure your English skills are up to speed.

 The dangers of law enforcement careers are everywhere, and agents must be in good health to be able to perform and to survive.
 Because of this, a thorough medical exam is required.
 The exam will include a standard physical, and your blood pressure and heart will be checked.
 You'll also need to submit to a vision test and a hearing test.
-Your uncorrected vision must be 20/100 and corrected vision must be 20/20 in at least one eye and at least 20/30 in the other.
-Depth perception, peripheral vision and the ability to distinguish colors will also be tested.
+Your uncorrected vision must be 20/100 and the corrected vision must be 20/20 in at least one eye and at least 20/30 in the other.
+Depth perception, peripheral vision, and the ability to distinguish colors will also be tested.
 Finally, any hearing loss cannot be greater than 30 decibels.

 The Federal Law Enforcement Training Center and ATF Academy